Disservin/Smallbrain/README.md

 So I started [Smallbrain](https://github.com/Disservin/Smallbrain) from scratch, during that time, I also joined Stockfish development. <br>

 After some time I began implementing a NNUE into Smallbrain, with the help of Luecx from [Koivisto](https://github.com/Luecx/Koivisto).<br>
-As of now Smallbrain has a NNUE trained on 500m depth 9 fens generated with the built in data generator and using [CudAD trainer](https://github.com/Luecx/CudAD) to ultimately train the network.
+As of now Smallbrain has a NNUE trained on 1 billion depth 9 + depth 7 + 150 million depth 9 DFRC fens generated with the built in data generator and using [CudAD trainer](https://github.com/Luecx/CudAD) to ultimately train the network.

 ## News

-The latest development version support for FRC has been added, the neural network has been retrained <br>
+The latest development versions support FRC.
-with additional FRC data while being on par in classical.

 ## Compile